vinumaradana/cse15l-lab-reports/lab-report-5.md

 The output indicates there is an error in the logic of the sorting algorithm.
 The values are not swapping correctly- what part of the code could you alter to resolve this issue?

 ### Student's Reflection
 According to the previous output, two tests failed.
 First one failed because `arrays first differed at element [2]; expected:<4> but was:<1>` while the other one failed because `arrays first differed at element [1]; expected:<2> but was:<1>`.
 This shows that I didn't swap the values properly.
 After further examination, I realized that my lines 9 and 10 are in the wrong order.
 In this order, `temp` is storing the new value of `arr[i]` rather it's initial value.
 And, thus `arr[j]` is storing the new value of `arr[i]`, which is `arr[j]` itself.
-Thus, in this code, `arr[i]` and `arr[j]` have the same value.
+Thus, in this code, `arr[i]` and `arr[j]` are storing the same value.

-To fix this, we need to swap lines 9 and 10 so that `temp` stores the initial value of `arr[i]` and the swapping occurs properly.
-After we resolved the bug, the following is the output.
+To fix this bug, we need to swap lines 9 and 10 so that `temp` stores the initial value of `arr[i]` and the swapping occurs properly.
+After we resolved the bug, the following is the output when we run the command `bash test.sh ArrayTests`.
 The output matches our expected output.
 ![image](https://github.com/vinumaradana/cse15l-lab-reports/assets/127369782/99329e55-412f-4300-8889-c1e07aba0916)

 ### Summary of all the Information
 The following is the file and directory structure:
 ![image](https://github.com/vinumaradana/cse15l-lab-reports/assets/127369782/f6126154-a78d-4087-9087-5ef32db50e47)
 The content of `ArraySort.java` file:
 ![image](https://github.com/vinumaradana/cse15l-lab-reports/assets/127369782/615def05-7eba-4bd4-a433-b10ff45a8054)
 The content of `ArrayTests.java` file:
 ![image](https://github.com/vinumaradana/cse15l-lab-reports/assets/127369782/5b84ac13-e54b-45b9-89eb-a5f21b8ab3a0)
 The content of the bash script used to run the tests in `ArrayTests.java`
 ![image](https://github.com/vinumaradana/cse15l-lab-reports/assets/127369782/498743b5-f76e-454c-8a30-16e9546340b8)